 Contents

 So, your Qatari visa is officially cancelled.
-Does that mean you should pack up your belongings and head to the airport immediately?
+Does that mean you should pack up your belongings and head to the airport immediately?Ā

 Types of Qatari visas available after visa cancellation

-Once your visa has been cancelled, you can apply for one of the following entry visa types.
+Once your visa has been cancelled, you can apply for one of the following visa types:

 Visa |